Entry requirements for the GDLP

 - have completed the Priestley 11 core subjects; and

-- have no more than two electives remaining to complete your LLB/JD; and
+- have no more than two academic subjects to complete; and

 - (in some jurisdictions) have exceptional circumstances to justify the concurrent study of your remaining LLB/JD and the GDLP.